LATEST STORIES:

 Winterstein first went to the St. Catharines hospital emergency room with back pain on Dec.
 9, 2021.
 She was sent away and told to take Tylenol.
 But she returned the following day and was left sitting in a waiting room before she collapsed and died of toxic shock.

-The inquest into the death of the Indigenous woman began at the end of March.
+The inquest into the death of the Indigenous woman began at the end of March, which took three weeks and involved dozens of witnesses.

-In an email sent to CHCH News from lawyers representing the family of Winterstein, they say the jury found the 24-year-old’s “death was caused by septic shock due to sepsis, with delayed treatment.”
+Lawyers representing the family of Winterstein told CHCH News in an email that the jury found the 24-year-old’s “death was caused by septic shock due to sepsis, with delayed treatment.”

 A primary concern at the inquest was anti-Indigenous racism and stigma towards people with substance use disorder in health care.